-- Create opportunities during the session for the learners to set and achieve goals. - In the opening and closing circles, ask the learners to share their visions. e.g. What do you want to be when you are an adult? - Develop a "Buddy" system and let learners share goals with each other.
+- · Create opportunities during the session for the learners to set and achieve goals. - In the opening and closing circles, ask the learners to share their visions. e.g. What do you want to be when you are an adult? - Develop a "Buddy" system and let learners share goals with each other.
 (Often learners, especially teenagers in grades 10 and 11, may not be comfortable sharing their visions and goals with the educator and/or a larger group.) - Get the learners to write down their goals. - Let them also develop specific goals relating to their health and physical wellbeing. - Reflect on these goals as the season progresses.

-- The Educator WELCOMES the learners and creates a friendly, safe environment. - In this session learners may share personal thoughts with each other and with the group. - Emphasise that we are there to support each other, also emphasise confidentiality. - The Learners SHARE any important experience in their lives during the last week. - The Educator introduces the topic of Goal setting by asking leading questions of specific learners such as: - " Johannes can you describe yourself at the age of 30?
+- In this session learners may share personal thoughts with each other and with the group. - Emphasise that we are there to support each other, also emphasise confidentiality. - The Learners SHARE any important experience in their lives during the last week. - The Educator introduces the topic of Goal setting by asking leading questions of specific learners such as: - " Johannes can you describe yourself at the age of 30?
 And you Frieda? - " So Benikina, you heard Frieda describe herself at the age of 30, do you think she can achieve that? - " Rachel, what actions do you think we should take if we want to achieve success in life? - The educator INTRODUCES the outcomes for the session.

-WARM-UPGAMES - PLAYFUL BALL SKILLS
+WARM-UP GAMES - PLAYFUL BALL SKILLS